contentful-graveyard/contentful-qa-app/README.md

 The app works on iOS 7 and uses the [Contentful iOS SDK][2].

+**This app was made during an internal hackathon and is not officially supported.**

 [Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 [1]: https://www.contentful.com